Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 You just entered two lines, parser = argparse.ArgumentParser() and parser.parse_args(), But this module make help message automatically.

-And, if you don't specify position argument and optional argument, when you use the arguments on command line, error message appears in shell.
+And, if you don't specify positional and optional argument, when you use the arguments on command line, error message appears in the shell.

-This is so good and convenient.
+This is so good and convenient to make it using this module of argparse.

 ### [Introducing Positional Arguments](https://docs.python.org/2/howto/argparse.html#introducing-positional-arguments)